Employee Relieving Letter Issue: How Should HR Handle Missing Records and Absconding Cases?

 Dinesh Divekar

-Your problem is not the retention of the records per see.
+Your problem is not the retention of the records per se.
 Your problem is not maintaining the proper records.
-If the employee had abandoned the duties or left without serving the notice period, then why the office note was not preserved in the employee file?
-Secondly, if the employee had left without proper notice then what kind of correspondence your company did with the employee and if the correspondence was done then were the hard copies preserved for the future records?
+If the employee had abandoned the duties or left without serving the notice period, then why was the office note not preserved in the employee file?
+Secondly, if the employee had left without proper notice, then what kind of correspondence did your company have with the employee, and if correspondence was conducted, were the hard copies preserved for future records?

 Thanks,